 Reverie is well-known for its ASKiken brand which is typically a 5-varietal Bordeaux blend.
 The owners last name was Kiken, and well, you get the rest!
 A shirt with this name on it even appeared in one of the front covers of Rolling Stone Magazine.
 We tried the 2005 vintage.
 This wine shows very ripe fruit on the palate, black cherry, raspberry and perhaps a little plum with hints of oak and spices.
 The pleasant finish contains tannins that are alluring and not overwhelming.

 Wine is sold direct or via their private allocation list.
 For more info visit: www.reveriewine2.com

 NOTE: this review as been identified as needing a major update.
-As of late 2017, Reverie has transitioned their new winery home and estate.
-We will revisit and do a major update to this review by May 2018.
+As of 2017/2018, Reverie is in the process of transitioning to their new winery home and estate.
+We will revisit and do a major update to this review by mid to late 2018.

 Reverie II Photos